bednar85/rick-and-morty-api-sampler/README.md

 ## Locations and Episodes

 For these API endpoints, I am grabbing all of the data for each endpoint, combining it together like before, then sorting the results based on the most characters which appear in each location and episode.
 I am grabbing the first 5 from each and displaying it in a card.

+## To Run Locally

+Download the repository, then in the console run the following commands: `npm install` followed by `npm start`.